 Every decline code will have an abbreviated explanation in the notes.
 Sometimes these are perfectly clear, other times not at all.
 Your payment partner (gateway provider) should be able to provide more detail.

-You can find your payment partner's contact information in your Jackrabbit database.
-From the Tools menu select Credit Card/Bank Account Settings.
+You can find your Payment Partner's contact information in your Jackrabbit database.
+From the Tools menu > ePayment Settings > Credit Card & Bank Account Settings, the Payment Partner page provides contact information as well as a link to your Virtual Terminal.